sagark4/advent-of-code-2023/README.md

 ## Day 5

 As expected, input parsing in C took longer than coding up the logic.
 Part 1 was basically passing the integers through the seven maps.
 Part 2 was passing intervals through these maps.
 This involved using `qsort()` in `stdlib.h`, because intervals must be sorted to process from left-to-right.
 Running time is $O($ max-number-of-intervals $)$.

+## Day 6
+One can just brute-force it out, but I used the binary search approach to first find a valid solution and then separately to find lower and upper bounds on valid solutions.